luciangreen/Time_Machine/README.md

 # Time_Machine

+* Summary: To become immortal, you can dot on the co-op’s previous day’s 16k breasonings for meditation and 16k breasonings for anti-ageing medicine in your home time each day without time travelling with two radio buttons (1*1*0.5 cm for a radio button).
+Don’t forget to lock off ageing (to other people) and lock off this lock being tampered with further 16k breasonings for each lock.
+The locks are done once.
+Tell others about this repository or dot the breasonings on for them each day with their consent to help them become immortal.

 * You will need 1000 pedagogy breasonings for text to breasonings for enough breasonings per breasoning session, 80 meditation breasonings, 80 medicine breasonings for anti-ageing, 80 time travel breasonings, 80 mind reading breasonings, 80 time crystal breasonings, 80 breasonings for having a spiritual future apartment and 80 breasonings for having a spiritual future computer, indicated in the present and the correct set of dates in 5689 each day after joining the simulation for immortality without a laptop with power supply.
 Otherwise, you can run the algorithm in this repository.
 * Welcome to Lucian's Time Machine, which offers a positive way of life, extending life for those who would like it and bringing advanced technology to us so that all may enjoy immortality through meditation.
 * The way of life in the simulation is relaxing; there is no pressure to work, and one can live on a pension, creating art, studying and having fun.